 Make sure to use the calculator above and try it out.
 The following sections will cover how the calculator works and how to maximize Amazon affiliate earnings.

-Not sure if Amazon Affiliates is the best option?
+I’m not sure if Amazon Affiliates is the best option.
 Use one of the other calculators:

 How is Amazon Affiliate Revenue Calculated…

 The formula used in the calculator to determine revenue is:

 Revenue ($) = Pageviews x CTR (%) x Conversion Rate (%) x Commissions (%) x Product Sale Value ($)

 A website in the outdoor niche generates 10,000 page views per month.
 The owner anticipates the CTR from their site to Amazon to be 15%.
 Their conversion rate on Amazon is 8% in the 4% commissions category (outdoor niche), and the average product sale value is $100.
 They calculate their earnings to be: